Knowledge Fusion via Bidirectional Information Aggregation: Knowledge Graph-Guided Attention

 \subsection{Notations and Task Definition}

 Let $\mathcal{M}$ denote a pre-trained large language model that receives a textual prompt $X$ as input.
 The input $X$ is tokenized into a sequence of tokens $X=\{x_1,..., x_n,..., x_N\}$ where $N$ is the sequence length.
-At each transformer layer $l\in[1,L]$, the hidden representation of token $x_n$ is denoted as the bold item $\bm{x}_n^{(l)}$, with $\bm{X}^{(l)} = [\bm{x}_1;...;\bm{x}_N]$ representing the full input feature matrix at layer $l$.
+At each transformer layer $l\in[1,L]$, the hidden representation of token $x_n$ is denoted as the bold item $\bm{x}_n^{(l)}$, with $\bm{X}^{(l)} = [\bm{x}_1^{(l)};...;\bm{x}_n^{(l)}...;\bm{x}_N^{(l)}]$ representing the full input feature matrix at layer $l$.
 For notational simplicity, the layer superscript is omitted ($\bm{x}_n, \bm{X}$) when discussing operations within a single layer.

-External knowledge $\mathcal{G}$ is provided as a set of triples, we use $Z \in \mathcal{G}$ to denote a specific textual triple from a knowledge graph, \eg (\textit{NeurIPS\_2025, held\_in, San Diego}).
-Our goal is to develop an integration mechanism that could dynamically incorporate these triple knowledge into the forward computation of $\mathcal{M}$ to enhance its ability to generate the desired output $Y^*$ in response to the input $X$.
+External knowledge $\mathcal{G}$ is provided as a set of triples; we use $Z \in \mathcal{G}$ to denote a specific triple in the form of (\textit{subject, relation, object}), \eg (\textit{WWW\_2026, held\_in, Dubai}).
+Our goal is to develop an integration mechanism that could dynamically incorporate these triples into the forward computation of $\mathcal{M}$ to enhance its ability to generate the desired output $Y^*$ in response to the input $X$.